What are the main components of the price of heating oil?

 Consumers can reduce heating oil consumption by caulking and weather stripping windows and doors to seal out cold air, by installing proper insulation in the attic and walls, and by reducing temperature settings on thermostats.

-Both federal and state energy assistance programs are available to heating oil consumers who have a limited budget.
+Both federal and state energy assistance programs are available to heating oil consumers who have limited budgets.
 For example, the Low Income Home Energy Assistance Program (LIHEAP) is a federal program that distributes funds to states to help low-income households pay heating bills.
 Additional state energy assistance and fuel fund programs may be available to help households during a winter emergency.